The planned gift

 In advance, we say a warm THANK YOU for any planned gift you decide to make to Wings of Hope.

-Beyond the monetary value of your donation, we are aware that there is a part of your life, your hard work, your privations or your savings that you entrust us to increase our interventions with the underprivileged populations of Peru.
+Beyond the monetary value of your donation, we are aware that there is a part of your life, your hard work, your privations or your savings that you entrust to us to increase our interventions with the underprivileged populations of Peru.

 Thanks to your generosity, the lives of thousands will be forever changed!